Launching Your SaaS on Product Hunt: It’s All About Preparation

 - Carefully select 3-4 relevant topics (categories) for the product.

 - Make your best possible offer, and make it exclusive to the Product Hunt community.

-- Boost your reach by adding your teammates as makers, making sure everyone links their Product Hunt account to both Twitter and Facebook, and encourage them to engage on Product Hunt with comments and details about building or working on the product.
+- Boost your reach by adding your teammates as makers, making sure everyone links their Product Hunt account to both Twitter and Facebook, and encouraging them to engage on Product Hunt with comments and details about building or working on the product.

-- Use the first comment on your post to explain who you are, what you built and why people should care.
+- Use the first comment on your post to explain who you are, what you built, and why people should care.
 Try to be real and relatable, and the community will respond.

 - Add value to the community by participating!
-Comment on other peoples’ products, ask questions, and even politely challenge your peers.
+Comment on other peoples’ products, ask questions and even politely challenge your peers.

 Product Hunt is a Valuable Source Feedback, and Even New Customers, But You Have to Be Authentic

 Product Hunt can provide a huge boost for a new SaaS product launch if you prepare well and play your cards right.
 There are several ways to prepare and present the best possible launch of your product on Product Hunt, as you’ve learned in this article.
 However, the most important element, which can’t be taught or bullet-pointed in a blog article, is authenticity.
 Your genuine passion for your product, and your real relationship-building before any Product Hunt engagement are both essential.
 You must have an authentic reason for being, and relate that authentically to your community.
 If you do that, success on Product Hunt is sure to follow, no matter what shape it ends up taking as it continues to streamline and evolve.